-In our vocabulary the word transgender denotes a state of living in a gender role and identity other than the one assigned at birth or during childhood.
+In our vocabulary, the word transgender denotes a state of living in a gender role and identity other than the one assigned at birth or during childhood.
 Transgenderism/ transsexualism is regarded as a form of “shameful delusion” in Kenyan society.
-Cross gender identification among biological males is frowned upon unlike cross gender identification among biological females something that rarely raises an eyebrow; in some tribal communities, it is actually encouraged.
+Cross gender identification among biological males is frowned upon unlike cross gender identification among biological females something that rarely raises an eyebrow; in some tribal communities, it is encouraged.

-Transgender people face various forms of hostility in the Kenya, widely evidenced through media depictions of violent attacks on “poor and hapless” transgender women.
+Transgender people face various forms of hostility in Kenya, widely evidenced through media depictions of violent attacks on “poor and hapless” transgender women.
 The cases vary in gravity but mainly involve violent attacks from members of the public.
-Cases involve stripping of transgender people in public, arbitrary arrest by police and charges of public nuisance or as female impersonators being filed.
-The media treats these cases with incredible sensationalism leaving little room for reflection on the im- plications of such senseless acts on fellow human beings.
+Cases involve stripping of transgender people in public, arbitrary arrest by police, and charges of public nuisance or as female impersonators being filed.
+The media treats these cases with incredible sensationalism leaving little room for reflection on the im- implications of such senseless acts on fellow human beings.
 Kenyan religious-cultural fundamentalism is to blame.

 4th January 2009 a male adult took his 20-year-old girlfriend to a hotel to consummate their relationship.
-In the course of heated passion, the man realised his girlfriend was actually a transgender woman.
-His reaction caused the management of the hotel and members of the public to break into the room to find out the cause of alarm.
+In the course of heated passion, the man realized his girlfriend was a transgender woman.
+His reaction caused the management of the hotel and members of the public to break into the room to find out the cause of the alarm.
 The man narrated his “ordeal”.
 The members of the public attacked the transgender woman.
 She was beaten unconscious.
-The police were alerted, arriving, quicker than usual, arrested the unconscious transgender woman.
+The police were alerted, arriving, quicker than usual, and arrested the unconscious transgender woman.
 They took her to a hospital where she was treated and then to the police station.
 She was later charged with being a public nuisance and imprisoned for 4 months in a state penitentiary.

 Should transgender people reveal the state of their anatomical sex at the beginning of their relationships as public sentiment now suggests?
-Asking “normal” men and women to reveal the shape and form of their genitalia would be unthinkable why then are our rights to privacy constantly the subject of negotiation?
+Asking “normal” men and women to reveal the shape and form of their genitalia would be unthinkable why then are our privacy rights constantly the subject of negotiation?
 We reject these sentiments and consider such an approach to be as threatening as any racist or sexist bigotry.

 It’s hard trying to talk some sense into these people.
 For example, trying to point out that attacking transgender women in an alley is as callous and inhumane as any other attack against another Kenyan is practically impossible.
-We don’t understand why people think that the way they choose to practice their religious beliefs and the way that practice impacts on us should not be subjected to criticism.
+We don’t understand why people think that the way they choose to practice their religious beliefs and the way that practice impacts us should not be subjected to criticism.
 The impunity surrounding that idea came to an end when these same people decided to mess with our rights.

 All is not lost.
 Silence has been transformed into language and actions.
-Thinking through the interrelationships between movements for liberation and the need of transforming our lives the transgender movement was born.
+Thinking through the interrelationships between movements for liberation and the need to transform our lives the transgender movement was born.
 The timing was perfect.
 It was a time of intensified societal decay, and increased assaults on women, be they biologically female or transgender.
 A time came when transgender people decided they would cease being at the periphery of life.
 The year was 2008.

-Close ties with the LGB, women and sex workers communities proved that different forms of oppression were interconnected across the fabric of our lives and bodies.
+Close ties with the LGB, women, and sex workers communities proved that different forms of oppression were interconnected across the fabric of our lives and bodies.
 We vowed to work together to liberate ourselves.
 We have come a long way in challenging both the oppression and seeking justice for such atrocities.
-At last we are home.
+At last, we are home.